iamAamirMansuri/phoenix/README.md

-# pheonix-hook
+# phoenix-hook

-A custom React hook for simplifying API calls in your React applications. `pheonix-hook` provides an easy way to fetch data from an API, including handling loading states, errors, and updating data, with built-in support for GET, POST, PUT, and other HTTP methods.
+A custom React hook for simplifying API calls in your React applications. `phoenix-hook` provides an easy way to fetch data from an API, including handling loading states, errors, and updating data, with built-in support for GET, POST, PUT, and other HTTP methods.
 It leverages axios for making HTTP requests and is designed to make API integration in React components more intuitive and less boilerplate-heavy.

 ## Requirements